 She has to her credit several CD recordings: Amor eterno, 2009, featuring 19th- and 20th-century operatic arias; Umění milovati (The Art of Loving), 2009, with music by contemporary Czech composer Zdeněk Zahradník; Písně Almy Mahlerové (Songs of Alma Mahler), 2011, a live recording from a concert at Prague´s Municipal House, with Zdeněk Mácal conducting the Prague Symphony Orchestra; A Tribute to the Jewish Soul, 2015, with Ervín Schulhoff´s Symphony for Contralto and Orchestra “Menschheit” and Gustav Mahler´s Kindertotenlieder (played by the Moravian Philharmonic Orchestra Olomouc and the Northern Bohemia Philharmonic Orchestra Teplice, respectively, under the baton of Alfonso Scarano); and most recently, Cesta k slunci (Journey towards the Sun), 2016, a profile album of contemporary Czech composer Jan Vičar, singing solo part in the symphonic fantasy Žítkovská bohyně (The Žítkov Goddess).

-In June 2010 Barbora Polášková made her debut as Carmen at the Moravian Theatre in Olomouc where she was engaged from 2010 - 2016 as a soloist of the company´s opera and operetta ensembles, and where she still regularly appears as permanent guest artist.
+In June 2010 Barbora Polášková made her debut as Carmen at the Moravian Theatre in Olomouc where she was engaged from 2010 - 2016 as a soloist of the company´s opera and operetta ensembles.
 She has likewise worked with the Silesian Theatre in Opava, Plzeň´s J.K.
 Tyl Theatre, the National Theatre of Moravia-Silesia, the Southern Bohemia Theatre, the Karlín Music Theatre in Prague, and the Northern Bohemia Theatre.

 Apart from Carmen, her gallery of opera creations includes the roles of Rosina (Il barbiere di Siviglia), Fenena (Nabucco), Kate (The Devil and Kate), Olga (Eugene Onegin), Mistress Quickly (Falstaff), Maddalena (Rigoletto), Third Lady (Die Zauberflöte), Malina (The Soldier and the Dancer), Dinah (Les Trois souhaits ou Les Vicissitudes de la vie), Mara (A Night Filled with Light), Ernestina (L´occasione fa il ladro), Prince Orlofsky (Die Fledermaus), Wanda (Polish Blood), Boulotte (Offenbach´s Barbe-Bleue), and others.